Understanding symptoms and tips for finding support

 - Seasonal affective disorder: Appropriately referred to as “SAD”, this type of depression happens when the seasons change.
 Ever feel blue when the sky is grey?
 Or maybe you get a little down when the sun sets at 6:00 PM?
 It’s a real thing, especially when daylight hours are short.

 - Depression with symptoms of psychosis: This is a severe form of depression where a person experiences psychosis symptoms, like delusions or hallucinations.1

 What are signs and symptoms of depression?

-Depression, as we know, may not be a one-sign-fits-all condition.
-Depression may show itself differently.
-That said, there are common signs that may point to feelings of depression.
+Depression may show itself differently for different people.
+However, there are some common signs that may point to feelings of depression.
 They include:1

 Feeling sad, anxious, or "empty"